 Not feeling up to a kitchen remodel right then (you know how that goes … new dishwasher cries for new cabinets and that means new countertops which leads to new flooring … ), I set out to find a solution.
 I learned the problem wasn’t the dishwasher so much as it was the owner operator.

 At a total cost of about nine bucks and a crash course in dishwasherology, I had good ol’ Tappan working like new in no time.
 And I didn’t resort to pre-rinsing.
 I still refuse to pre-rinse.

-DETERGENT ALTERNATIVES.
-I’ve done a lot of experimenting but have not found a reasonable substitute for dishwasher detergent.
-In a pinch I’ve used a 50/50 mix of borax and baking soda with acceptable results.
-But on a regular basis it does not produce good results.
+I’ve done a lot of experimenting but have not found a reasonable substitute for commercial dishwasher detergent.
+In a pinch, I’ve used a 50/50 mix of borax and baking soda with acceptable results.
+But on a regular basis, it does not produce good results.

 *Caution: Water in excess of 120 F. can cause scalding in children and elderly adults.
 If your dishwasher does not have its own heating device, take proper precautions by installing anti-scald devices or consider installing an in-line water heater for the dishwasher.

 Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon affiliated sites.